dpmin7/IFTA/ADRs/ADR004-strategy.md

 ## Consequences

-- When a filter needs to be changed, modifications to the client code are minimized.
+- When a filter needs to be changed, the modifications to client code are minimized.

-- New filters can be added by implementing the `IRangeFilter` interface.
+- New filters can be added simply by implementing the `IRangeFilter` interface.